brainhack-boston/brainhack-boston.github.io/index.md

 - Monday, December 11th and Wednesday, December 13th, 2023

 - The schedule below is from last year.
+The 2023 schedule will include talks/demos on [brainlife](https://brainlife.io/about/), freebrowse, [neuroglancer](https://github.com/google/neuroglancer/#readme), and [niivue](https://github.com/niivue/niivue#readme).
 Stay tuned for updates!

 #### Thurs Dec 8th, 2022